 Some of MAB's members have requested a certification that encompasses solely medical billing.
 For this reason, MAB has created the Certified Medical Records Technician™ (CMRT) certification.

-To maintain the CMBS certification, members must complete 12 continuing education units (CEUs) per year after the date of certification This may be accomplished by successfully completing one MAB online class, one PowerWeekend™, or by taking approved vendor classes.
-Students must be a current member of MAB to remain certified.
+To maintain the CMBS certification, members must complete 12 continuing education units (CEUs) per year after the date of certification.
+Current membership with MAB is required to remain certified.

 Requirements for Prior Approval